 Although these three measures of Walmart’s operating profit markup are stable (λ = 7.22%, 6.73% or 7.8%), we select the OLS (A1) results to compute Walmart’s long-term profit margin because they are the most reliable measured by the comparative t-statistics:

 (A4) Walmart’s profit margin before depreciation is computed by using indirect least squares (see equation (4):

 OMAD = μ = (λ – 1) / λ = 0.0722 / 1.0722 = 0.0673; that is, OMAD = 6.73%

 It’s difficult to produce such stable profit margins as we obtained and reliable (high t-statistics after correction for serial correlation using either the Prais-Winsten algorithm or using the Newey-West t-statistics) estimates using structural models of profit indicators.
 Among the profit indicators specified on the OECD Guidelines (2017), the reduced-form profit margin for controlled importers (or the profit markup for controlled exporters) can produce more reliable estimates of arm’s length profit indicators.
 One great advantage is the parsimony obtained by using the same equation (3) to produce a comparable profit markup or a comparable profit margin—depending on the facts and circumstances.

 Historical Note: We first learned of the markup price equation (3) reading (as an undergraduate) the magnificent book by Michael Kalecki, Theory of Economic Dynamics, George Allen & Unwin, 1954, Chapter 1 (Cost and prices).
-Kalecki (1899-1970) is regarded as one of the most prominent economists of the 20th century.
-Kalecki is the most complete economist that I have read.
+Kalecki (1899-1970) is a prominent economists of the 20th century, and he is the most complete economist that I have studied.